jsha/caa-simplification/draft-ietf-lamps-rfc6844bis.md

 value = *(%x21-3A / %x3C-7E)
 ~~~~~~~~~~

-For consistency with other aspects of DNS administration, Domain Name
+For consistency with other aspects of DNS administration, FQDN
 values are specified in letter-digit-hyphen Label (LDH-Label) form.

 The following CAA record set requests that no
-certificates be issued for the Domain Name 'certs.example.com' by any
+certificates be issued for the FQDN 'certs.example.com' by any
 Issuer other than ca1.example.net or ca2.example.org.

     certs.example.com         CAA 0 issue "ca1.example.net"
     certs.example.com         CAA 0 issue "ca2.example.org"

 Because the presence of an issue Property Tag in the Relevant RRSet
-for a Domain Name restricts issuance, Domain Name owners can use an issue
+for an FQDN restricts issuance, FQDN owners can use an issue
 Property Tag with no issuer-domain-name to request no issuance.

 For example, the following RRSet requests that no
-certificates be issued for the Domain Name 'nocerts.example.com' by any
+certificates be issued for the FQDN 'nocerts.example.com' by any
 Issuer.

     nocerts.example.com       CAA 0 issue ";"